Additional Titles & Roles

 - Eli Robins Award, Washington University Department of Psychiatry, 2004

 Nicotine Dependence, Schizophrenia, Mood Disorder, Community Psychiatry, Cancer Psychiatry

 2. Clinical trials

-6. Public health genomics
+6. Cross-population and public health genomics

 - Chen LS, Hung RJ., Baker TB, Horton A, Culverhouse R, Saccone NL, Cheng I, Deng B, et al, Spitz, MR, Kraft P, Amos CI, Bierut LJ, 2015.
 CHRNA5 Risk Variant Predicts Delayed Smoking Cessation and Earlier Lung Cancer Diagnosis-A Meta-Analysis.
 J Natl Cancer Inst.
 2015 Apr 14;107(5)

 Read publication »CHRNA5 risk variant predicts delayed smoking cessation and earlier lung cancer diagnosis–a meta-analysis.

 - Chen LS, Baker TB, Miller JP, Bray M, Smock N, Chen J, Stoneking F, Culverhouse RC, Saccone NL, Amos CI, Carney RM, Jorenby DE, Bierut LJ, (2020 Dec).
 Genetic Variant in CHRNA5 and Response to Varenicline and Combination Nicotine Replacement in a Randomized Placebo-Controlled Trial.
 Clin Pharmacol Ther.
 108(6): 1315-1325.

 Read publication »Genetic Variant in CHRNA5 and Response to Varenicline and Combination Nicotine Replacement in a Randomized Placebo-Controlled Trial.